abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 usual will be used to main NSH console port in USART2 (PA2 and PA3) and the second dongle you will connect to UART3 (PB10 and PB11).

-In the main NSH console (in USART2) type: "pts\_test &".
+In the main NSH console (in USART2) type: \"pts\_test &\".
 It will create a new console in UART3.
 Just press ENTER and start typing commands on it.

 ### sporadic